microsoft/mu/docs/CodeDevelopment/prerequisites.md

 2. It is recommended you use the following options:
     1. Checkout as is, commit as is.
     2. Native Channel support (this will help in corp environments)
+    3. Check the box to "Enable Git Credential Manager"

 ### Visual Studio 2017